How to Use the Preposition 'To'

 To sing

-Infinitives can be combined with other verbs such as hope, arrange, want, etc.
+You can combine infinitives with other verbs, such as hope, arrange, want, etc.

 I hope to see you next week.